JoshOrndorff/recipes/text/3-entrees/testing/off-chain-workers.md

 ## Testing Off-chain Worker

-When we write tests for off-chain worker, we should test only what our off-chain worker do.
-For example, when our off-chain worker eventually will make a signed transaction to dispatched function A, which does B, C, and D. We write our test for off-chain worker to test only if function A is dispatched.
-But whether function A actually does B, C, and D, it should be tested separately in another test case.
-This way we keep our test more robust.
+When we write tests for off-chain workers, we should test only what our off-chain workers do.
+For example, when our off-chain workers will eventually make a signed transaction to dispatch function A, which does B, C, and D, we write our test for the off-chain worker to test only if function A is dispatched.
+But whether function A actually does B, C, and D should be tested separately in another test case.
+This way we keep our tests more robust.

 This is how we write our test cases.